Askarafshar/cs400-X-Team-122/proposal.md

 Briefly describe a problem that your team would like to solve.
 Describe at a high level a program that could solve that problem.

+- Our X-Team would like to visualize the grades that UW Madison students got in certain classes at the university in a clean and comprehensive way.

 ## Questions to answer for Exercise #2